Gain practical skills and learn new approaches that help you and your clients grow and thrive — even if you have not taken PACT training.

 In workshops, you’ll learn from PACT founder and other PACT faculty about experiential strategies, pioneering approaches, and practical resources that allow you to integrate new skills into everyday clinical practice and feel more confident in your work with couples.

-* 3 CE credits are available for this workshop.Â
+* CE credit is available for this workshop.Â

-* PACT training is not a prerequisite to attend.
+* No PACT training or experience in sex therapy is required to attend.

 Sign up for our newsletter to get notified when registration opens & of other opportunities for therapists.